serenity-is/docs/faq/frequently_asked_questions.md

 - 2) ModifyPermission
 - 3) ReadPermission

-For LIST, only one permission is checked:
+For LIST / RETRIEVE, only one permission is checked:

 - 1) ReadPermission